samsiufly/special-waddle/pages/6 - Project information.md

 - **Project title and description**
 	- Provide a project title.
-75c
+75 characters
 	- Provide a brief project description for publication.
-750c
+750 characters
 - **Detailed project description and key activities**
 	- (This information will be included in your grant agreement if your application is successful.)
 	- (You must also provide a project plan which you should attach later in your application.
 Refer to the grant opportunity guidelines for the requirements of the project plan.)
 	- Provide a detailed description of your project including the project scope and key activities.
-5000c
+5000 characters
 - **Project outcomes**
 	- (This information will be included in your grant agreement if your application is successful.)
 	- Provide a summary of the expected project outcomes.
-5000c
+5000 characters
 - **Project duration**
 	- (We estimate your project start date will be around October 2023.)
 	- (Your project must be completed by 30 March 2027.)